garrowp/scriptures-mapped2/README.md

 styling that I wanted.
 I also got to spend time trying to come up with a solution with the map labels on my own which didn't turn out the best but I was able to learn through trial and error.

+For this second part of the project, I've really worked on figuring out how the events play out.
+I decided to do the sliding animcations without jQuery and it tooks some time to figure out the best way to do that.
+I had to make sure all of the transitions were finished before I could continue in my code.
+This took some time to figure out but I imagine that the jQuery animate function is doing something similar in the background.
+I also had to solve the problem of the button still being clickable during a transition.
+I added some checks to stop the button press event from doing anything if a transition was in progress.
+I'm sure there are ways to refactor and simplify this code but I'm glad that it's working and also that I could change up the CSS to give it some additional style.